-The welfare of women and children must be of paramount importance for this nation, writes Janine Kitson from the Unions NSW retired Unionists group and the Retired Unionists Network Committee.
+The welfare of women and children must be of paramount importance for this nation, writes Janine Kitson from the Unions NSW Retired Unionists group and the Retired Unionists Network Committee.

 Domestic violence predominantly happens to women and children, across all social, economic, ethnic and educational backgrounds.
 However Aboriginal and Torres Strait Islander women experience disproportionately higher rates of violence.

 Domestic violence is predominantly perpetrated by men.
 It arises from entrenched intergenerational attitudes, cultures, and behaviours; as well as political and economic power structures that prioritise male privilege, entitlement and control.

 The main drivers of violence are attitudes and behaviours that support systemic discrimination against women.
 Domestic violence happens when disrespect for women is condoned; when people feel pressured into rigid gender roles; and when women’s economic and social independence is limited.
 Increasingly gendered violence is being ‘normalised’ online for young men, with violent online games, pornography and trolling abuse.
 In turn gender inequality intersects with other forms of discrimination and disadvantage such as racism, colonisation, ableism, homophobia, transphobia.